fizxmike/vagrant/windows10-base/README.md

 - The VirtualBox Guest Additions installed
 - Remote Desktop enabled in the firewall
 - All Windows Updates installed
+- Some basic tooling like 7zip, Notepad++, etc

 ## Prerequisites: Windows ISO file
 You have to have your own ISO file for Windows 10, with your own product key, obviously.
 Copy it to the windows10-base folder and rename it to windows10.iso.
 Do not forget to change the iso_checksum variables in the packer.json file accordingly.